 Why do we have this rule?
 Fiction Foundry submitters spend their own money printing copies for fellow members.
 If those members don’t show, copies are left over meaning wasted money.
 Remember, the goal here is to produce works that are accepted for professional publication and we can’t do that unless members both edit peer’s work and submit their own.

 Members can go on hiatus.
-Should their seat remain vacant for over six months it will become available should someone wish to join.
+If their seat remains vacant for over six months it will become available.
 Should this happen, the missing member’s information will be moved to an alumnus page until they return.